Amyotrophic lateral sclerosis

 How is amyotrophic lateral sclerosis treated?

-ALS is a progressive disease that has no cure, although some drugs have proven effective in slowing its progression (such as riluzole).
+ALS is a progressive disease that currently has no cure, although some drugs have proven effective in slowing progression.
+Riluzole is approved in Europe for this purpose.

 Where do we treat it?